Eghamarian/sociotherapy/_short/13_gender.md

 - We have a private jet!<br>
 - That's ok.
 Half of them have one too.<br>
 - Who?<br>
-- A group of celebrities I've been hanging out with.<br>
+- A group of internet celebrities I've been hanging out with.<br>
 - What does that have anything to do with our car?<br>
 - They are extremely environmentally conscious, and I really want to fit in.<br>
 - Who are these celebrities?<br>